-Inspired by Kotzig-Rosa's notion, Enomoto, Lladó, Nakamigawa, and Ringel [698] called a graph G(V, E) with an edge-magic total labeling that has the additional property that the vertex labels are 1 to |V| a super edge-magic total labeling (SEMT).
-Kanwal and Kanwal [1288] determined super edge-magic total labelings and deficiencies for forests formed by two sided generalized combs, stars, combs, and banana trees.
-In [1280] Kanwal, Azam, and Iftikhar investigate the SEMT strength of generalized comb and the SEMT labeling and deficiency of forests composed of two components, where one of the components for each forest is a generalized comb and other component is star, bistar, comb, or path.
+Inspired by Kotzig-Rosa's notion, Enomoto, Lladó, Nakamigawa, and Ringel [726] called a graph G(V, E) with an edge-magic total labeling that has the additional property that the vertex labels are 1 to |V| a super edge-magic total labeling (SEMT).
+Kanwal and Kanwal [1337] determined super edge-magic total labelings and deficiencies for forests formed by two sided generalized combs, stars, combs, and banana trees.
+A two-sided generalized comb $Cb{a,b}^2$ , where b is odd, is obtained from a path $P{a+1}$ by attaching two paths $P{(b+1)/2}$ to each of the vertices of degree two and one vertex of degree one of $P{a+1}$ .
+In [1328] Kanwal, Azam, and Iftikhar investigate the SEMT strength of generalized comb and the SEMT labeling and deficiency of forests composed of two components, where one of the components for each forest is a generalized comb and other component is star, bistar, comb, or path.
+In [1330] Kanwal, Imtiaz, Iftikhar, Ashraf, Arshad, Irfan, and Sumbal z studied the super edge-magic deficiency of paths, caterpillars, and the disjoint union of a 2-sided generalized comb with a bistar.
+They also provide the super edge-magic total strength for a 2-sided generalized comb.
+Javed, Riasat, and Kanwal [1106] study super edge-magic total labeling and deficiencies of forests consisting of combs, generalized combs, and stars.
+Their results provide the evidence to support a conjecture proposed by Figueroa-Centeno, Ichishima, and Muntaner-Bartle [765].
+Cerioli, Fernandes, Lee, Lintzmayer [550] proved certain forests of stars admit a super edge-magic labeling and that certain forests of caterpillars admit an edge-magic labeling.

-Baskoro, Sudarsana, and Cholily [400] provided some constructions of new super edgemagic graphs from some old ones by attaching 1, 2, or 3 pendent vertices and edges.
-In [1327] Kim introduces a new construction of new super edge-magic graphs by attaching any number pendent vertices and edges under some conditions.
+Baskoro, Sudarsana, and Cholily [418] provided some constructions of new super edgemagic graphs from some old ones by attaching 1, 2, or 3 pendent vertices and edges.
+In [1377] Kim introduces a new construction of new super edge-magic graphs by attaching any number pendent vertices and edges under some conditions.

-Ringel and Llado [2048] prove that a graph with p vertices and q edges is not edgemagic total if q is even and $p + q \equiv 2 \pmod{4}$ and each vertex has odd degree.
+Ringel and Llado [2118] prove that a graph with p vertices and q edges is not edgemagic total if q is even and $p + q \equiv 2 \pmod{4}$ and each vertex has odd degree.
 Ringel and Llado conjecture that trees are edge-magic total.
-In [391] Baskar Babujee and Rao show that the path with n vertices has an edge-magic total labeling with magic constant (5n+2)/2 when n is even and (5n+1)/2 when n is odd.
+In [409] Baskar Babujee and Rao show that the path with n vertices has an edge-magic total labeling with magic constant (5n + 2)/2 when n is even and (5n + 1)/2 when n is odd.
 For stars with n vertices they provide an edge-magic total labeling with magic constant 3n.
-In [709] Eshghi and Azimi discuss a zero-one integer programming model for finding edge-magic total labelings of large graphs.
+In [737] Eshghi and Azimi discuss a zero-one integer programming model for finding edge-magic total labelings of large graphs.

-Santhosh [2113] proved that for n odd and at least 3, the crown $C_n \odot P_2$ has an edge-magic total labeling with magic constant (27n + 3)/2 and for n odd and at least 3, $C_n \odot P_3$ has an edge-magic total labeling with magic constant (39n + 3)/2.
-Ngurah and Adiwijaya [1790] investigated whether various classes of chain graphs formed from ladders, triangular ladders, diagonal ladders, C_4 , and K_4 have an edge-magic or super edge-magic labelings.
-Baig and Afzal [206] investigated the super edge-magicness of special classes of graphs having maximum magic constant k = 3p.
+Santhosh [2185] proved that for n odd and at least 3, the crown $C_n \odot P_2$ has an edge-magic total labeling with magic constant (27n + 3)/2 and for n odd and at least 3,

+$C_n \odot P_3$ has an edge-magic total labeling with magic constant (39n + 3)/2.
+Ngurah and Adiwijaya [1852] investigated whether various classes of chain graphs formed from ladders, triangular ladders, diagonal ladders, $C_4$ , and $K_4$ have an edge-magic or super edge-magic labelings.
+Baig and Afzal [217] investigated the super edge-magicness of special classes of graphs having maximum magic constant k = 3p.